Ten Tips to Help You Keep on Top When Busy

-We all know how hard it can be to stay in shape and get down to the gym whilst contending with jobs, a busy social life, family and more TV than you can shake a stick at which is why we’ve come up with 10 simple tips to keep in shape at home so you won’t have to sacrifice Homeland!
+We all know how hard it can be to stay in shape and get down to the gym whilst contending with jobs, a busy social life, family and more TV than you can shake a stick at which is why we’ve come up with 10 simple tips to keep in shape at home so you won’t have to sacrifice any Netflix!

-- Crunches – For those of you who prefer the more traditional approach to toning the abs, crunches are perfect – especially if you want to be able to see the TV!
+- TV Crunches – For those of you who prefer the more traditional approach to toning the abs, crunches are perfect – especially if you want to be able to see the TV!
 Make sure your alternating elbow and knee touch as you do them to ensure that you’re reaching far enough.

 - Garden skipping – Not just a childhood past time, it’s also a good way to get in some cardio.
 It’s especially great at home as you don’t have the long distances associated with jogging and it’s an interesting alternative to a static jog.
 Try doing it first thing in a morning for 10 minutes.
 All you need is a skipping rope and enough space so you don’t hit anyone!